3 Reasons Not To Credential with A LOT of Insurance Companies

 Clinician 1 that is in-network with insurance company C would make $96,000 per year (20 sessions X48 weeks X $90.00).

 Clinician 2 is in-network with insurance companies A and C with 60% A and 40% C would make $90,240 per year.
-That is $5,760 less per year for the same about of sessions per year.
+That is $5,760 less per year for the same number of sessions per year.
 While that amount is spread out over the entire year, you as the clinician are doing the same amount of sessions but are making less.
 Of course, private practice is not all about the money that one generates, but if a clinician adds panels that pay significantly less per session (in some states $90.00 per session is generous), then the clinician will take home significantly less.

 The reason why credentialing with a lot of insurance right away is not advisable is that the clinician may not know the rates and therefore may not be able to have a precise idea for what their practice should generate should they grow.